nguyentrungduc134/Amazon-S3-multipart-API/README.md

 Amazon Simple Storage Service (Amazon S3) Multipart Upload is a feature that allows you to upload large objects in parts, which can improve reliability, performance, and resumability of uploads.
 This is particularly useful for objects larger than 100 MB or in cases where network instability might cause issues with uploading the entire object in one go.

 ## Benefits
-Reliability: Reduces the likelihood of failed uploads by allowing you to retry uploading only the failed parts.
+**Reliability**: Reduces the likelihood of failed uploads by allowing you to retry uploading only the failed parts.
-Performance: Parallel uploading of parts can significantly speed up the upload process, especially for large files.
+**Performance**: Parallel uploading of parts can significantly speed up the upload process, especially for large files.
-Resumability: If an upload is interrupted, you can resume from where it left off without restarting the entire upload.
+**Resumability**: If an upload is interrupted, you can resume from where it left off without restarting the entire upload.
 ## How Multipart Upload Works
 Initiate: You initiate a multipart upload by providing the necessary details such as the bucket name and object key.
 Upload Parts: Upload individual parts of the object, specifying the part number and data for each part.
 Parts must be between 5 MB and 5 GB, except for the last part which can be smaller.